Review of Income and Wealth

 Ensure your paper is clearly written in standard, scientific English language appropriate to your discipline.
 Visit our site to learn about the options.
 Please note that using the Wiley English Language Editing Service does not guarantee that your paper will be accepted by this journal.

-The is covered by Wiley Blackwell's EarlyView service as of 2007.
+The Review of Income and Wealth is covered by Wiley Blackwell's EarlyView service as of 2007.
 EarlyView articles are complete full-text articles published online in advance of their publication in a printed issue.
 Articles are therefore available as soon as they are ready, rather than having to wait for the next scheduled print issue.
 EarlyView articles are complete and final.
 They have been fully reviewed, revised and edited for publication, and the authors' final corrections have been incorporated.
 Because they are in final form, no changes can be made after online publication.
 The nature of EarlyView articles means that they do not yet have volume, issue or page numbers, so EarlyView articles cannot be cited in the traditional way.
 They are therefore given a Digital Object Identifier (DOI), which allows the article to be cited and tracked before it is allocated to an issue.
 After print publication, the DOI remains valid and can continue to be used to cite and access the article.

 If your paper is accepted, the author identified as the formal corresponding author for the paper will receive an email prompting them to login into Author Services; where via the Wiley Author Licensing Service (WALS), the corresponding author will be able to complete the license agreement on behalf of all authors on the paper.